redpanda-data/helm-charts/README.md

 helm test redpanda -n redpanda
 ```

-##Issuer override
+## Issuer override

 The default behaviour of this chart is to create an Issuer per service by iterating the following list in the values file.
-NOTE: the creation of Issuers is bound to this list, not to the enablement of services (this may change in the future); therefore, an iIssuer can be added by merely appending to this list e.g. `- name: myservice`.
+NOTE: the creation of Issuers is bound to this list, not to the enablement of services (this may change in the future); therefore, an Issuer can be added by merely appending to this list e.g. `- name: myservice`.

 ```
 certIssuers: